Uses of Sub-sample Estimates to Reduce Errors in Stochastic Optimization Models: General Convergence

 This example illustrates how the variance of the averages of sub-sample solutions to stochastic optimization problems often have lower variance than the solutions of full-sample SAA problems.
 In many cases, if the SAA objective has an unconstrained optimum $x^{\nu,unc}$, then the constrained solution, $x^{\nu}=\Proj_{X}( x^{\nu,u})$ for some form of projection of the unconstrained solution onto the constraints.
 The sub-sample average solutions can be viewed as averaging solutions $x^{\nu/K}=\Proj_{X}(x^{\nu/K,u})$.
 While each of the unconstrained solutions $x^{\nu/K,u}$ may have higher variance than $x^{\nu}$, the means of the sub-sample optima have lower variance.
 Using overlapping samples (as in cross-validation) induces correlation among the $x^{\nu/K,u}$ solutions, potentially increasing the variance depending on the relative advantage of increasing samples to the disadvantage of losing independence among the sub-samples.

 For this explanation, we assumed that unbiased solutions were available as potentially in the case of mean-variance portfolio optimization as discussed above.
 Debiasing procedures in other cases that fit the case of a convex objective with constraints may also be available.
 For example, lasso regression for fitting observations $(\xi^i_0,\xi^i_1,\ldots,\xi^i_n)$ in which $\xi_0$ is assumed to be a linear function of features $(\xi_1=1,\xi_2,\ldots,\xi_n)$ plus noise can be written as \eqref{generalmodel} with $f(x,\xi)=\|\xi_0- (\xi^i_1,\ldots,\xi^i_n)x\|^2$ and $X=\{x|\|x\|_1\le \alpha\}$ for some $\alpha$.
+The example of lasso regression and other forms of regularization can be combined with the sub-sample estimation as an additional form of regularization to achieve further gains over the benefit from one type of regularization alone.

 Procedures for debiasing the solutions such as those described in \cite{ajam2018} can then be used to ensure low bias in the sub-sample solutions $x^{\nu/K}$.
 In general, $x^{\nu/K}$ may have bias in which cases, the sub-sample approach must also consider the relative impact of the bias of using smaller samples versus the potential from reduced variance in the approximation.
-The following discussion considers this more general situation and gives some addition perspective on the advantages of using sub-samples.
+The following discussion considers this more general situation and gives some additional perspective on the advantages of using sub-samples.

 Suppose that the error for the sample average problem with $\nu$ samples is $u^\nu$, where \be u^\nu= x^\nu-x^*. \ee For batching $\nu$ samples into $K$ groups to be effective, we need \be \ev_\xi[f(\sum_{i=1}^K x^{\nu/K,i}/K,\xi)]=\ev_\xi[f(x^*+\sum_{i=1}^K u^{\nu/K,i}/K,\xi)]\prec \ev_\xi[f(x^*+u^\nu,\xi)]=\ev_\xi[f(x^\nu,\xi)], \ee where $\prec$ is used to indicate ordering in terms of some general loss function with respect to the sampling distribution.
 This ordering is generally consistent with an ordering based on the magnitude of the error; so, an alternative goal is then \be \|\sum_{i=1}^K u^{\nu/K,i}/K\|\prec \|u^\nu\|. \ee